Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

 ## Components Overview

 This project has 3 core components: the code in `gui.js`, the `grid` object and `algorithmTools` object.
-Together, they connect the graphic user interface (GUI) with the pathfinding algorithm.
+Together, they connect the graphical user interface (GUI) with the pathfinding algorithm.

 - `gui.js` acts as the central hub were everything is wired together.
 User inputs—such as mouse events, button clicks, and slider changes—are connected to the `grid` object, the `algorithmTools` object, and the pathfinding algorithm.